TheiloT/MVA-DSNeRF/README.md

 python imgs2poses.py --scenedir <your_scenedir> --colmap_path <path_to_your_colmap_executable>
 ```

+[NEW FROM MVA PROJECT] Added option to configure your own path to COLMAP executable.

 Note: if you use this data format, make sure your `dataset_type` in the config file is set as `llff`.